Ankh-Morpork: City Watch

-Currency
+Economy

 The AM$ (Ankh-Morpork dollar) is equal to 100 pennies (pence).
 The AM$ is reputedly the hardest currency outside of the Agatean Empire.
 A dollar coin is the size of a Venetian sequin, and although theoretically made of gold the metal has been adulterated so many times that, according to The Discworld Companion:

 There is more gold in an equivalent weight of seawater.
 In a sense, then, Ankh-Morpork is on the gold standard in all respects except the one of actually having any gold to speak of.

 In Making Money, deputy chairman of the Royal Mint Moist von Lipwig (acting under authority of the actual chairman, a small dog named Mr. Fusspot) sought to take Ankh-Morpork off the gold standard and make the Ankh-Morpork dollar a fiat currency backed by the economy of the city.
 And, inspired by the Ankh-Morpork citizens using stamps as currency, he introduced banknotes for multi-dollar denominations.
 Making Money "has often been highlighted as an example of Pratchett’s perspicacity, thanks to its superb depictions of the precarious unreality of banking systems."